OmmprakashMohanty01/Smart_data_viewer/README.md

 ---

-## ⚙️ Features
+## 🚀 Features

-- ✅ Enter a GitHub username and fetch their public profile data
+- Enter a GitHub username and fetch real-time user data
-- ✅ Paste a public API URL and get data instantly
-- ✅ Display data beautifully in a styled card with photo, name, bio, location, etc.
-- ✅ Works with any JSON-based API URL
+- Displays avatar, name, location, bio, and more
+- Beautiful, responsive UI with animations
-- 🔁 Responsive design for mobile and desktop
+- Works on mobile and desktop

 ---